 How many business jets does Gulfstream Aerospace build per year?

-From 2018 to 2020, Gulfstream delivered between 121 and 147 aircraft:
+Between 2018 and 2020, Gulfstream delivered between 121 and 147 aircraft:

 |Jets delivered (total)

-Large jets delivered vered
+|Large cabin jets delivered

 |Midsize jets delivered

-Where are Gulfstream jets built?
+Where are the Gulfstream jets built?

 What engines are used in Gulfstream aircraft?